-As of April 2, 2009, our cash, cash equivalents and short-term investments balance was \$71.3 million, an increase of \$2.1 million compared to the balance of \$69.2 million as of January 1, 2009 and an increase of \$39.0 million compared to the balance at March 27, 2008 (2008's first quarter end).
+As of July 2, 2009, our cash, cash equivalents and short-term investments balance was \$61.6 million, a decrease of \$7.6 million compared to the balance of \$69.2 million as of January 1, 2009 and an increase of \$43.5 million compared to the balance at June 26, 2008 (2008's second quarter end).

 NCM LLC has an aggregate revolving credit facility commitment of \$80.0 million with a consortium of banks.
 On September 15, 2008, Lehman filed for protection under Chapter 11 of the federal Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York.
 NCM LLC's revolving credit facility includes \$20.0 million with Lehman Commercial Paper Inc. ("LCPI"), a subsidiary of Lehman.
-As of April 2, 2009, NCM LLC has borrowed \$14.0 million from LCPI under the revolving credit facility.
-Shortly after Lehman's bankruptcy filing, LCPI failed to fund its undrawn commitment of \$6.0 million.
-NCM LLC does not anticipate LCPI will fulfill its funding commitment.
-Such reduced funding is not expected to be required to meet our liquidity needs.
+As of July 2, 2009, NCM LLC has borrowed \$14.0 million from LCPI under the revolving credit facility.
+Shortly after Lehman's bankruptcy filing, LCPI failed to fund a borrowing request for the remainder of the undrawn commitment of \$6.0 million.
+NCM LLC does not anticipate LCPI will fulfill its funding commitment in the future, however, such reduced funding is not expected to be required to meet our liquidity needs.
 Until the LCPI issues are resolved, NCM LLC is not anticipating repaying any of its revolver borrowings as it would effectively result in a permanent reduction of its revolving credit facility, to the extent of the payments against LCPI borrowings.
 In addition, while the bankruptcy court has authorized LCPI to resign as the administrative agent under the revolving credit facility, to the Company's knowledge they have not yet done so.
-While our revolving credit facility is fully drawn, we believe we have sufficient cash balances and cash flow generated by operating activities to conduct our normal operations and do not expect the events with Lehman to have a material impact on our liquidity.
+While our revolving credit facility is fully drawn (except for the unfunded Lehman amount), we believe we have sufficient cash balances and cash flow generated by operating activities to conduct our normal operations and do not expect the events with Lehman to have a material impact on our liquidity.
 Refer to Notes 3 and 6 to our unaudited condensed consolidated financial statements for further discussion regarding Lehman's bankruptcy.
-We do not expect to make repayments to reduce our revolving credit facility at this time.